 Timing services

-The provision of timing services is not normally within the scope of the work of IALA.
+The provision of timing services is not normally within the scope of the work of IALA but these services could impact directly the position and navigation equipment which are based on the GNSS time as the source of synchronisation.

 IALA may be involved in the development of R-Mode positioning and eLoran when these are developed and implemented.
-IALA provides guidance on the use of alternative timing sources.
+IALA is required to provide guidance on the use of alternative timing sources and integrity of these sources.

 Racon & radar positioning